titilda/appunti/Parallel Computing/index.md

 The **speculative selection** pattern is just an higher level implementation of hardware speculative execution.

-The **workpile** pattern is just a map that, for each element of the initial collection, may produce an arbitrary number of outputs that must be then concatenated.
+The **workpile** pattern is just a map that, for each element of the initial collection, may produce an arbitrary number of other elements to be processed.

 The **search** pattern is literally what is seems to be.